 Product and Other Revenue.
-Product and other revenue is generated from the sale of on-premise appliances and end-point devices, including shipping and handling fees, as well as from porting fees that enable customers to transfer their existing phone numbers.
-The Company normally recognizes revenue from sales to direct end-customers at the time the product is shipped.
-The Company also generates product revenue from sales through distributors, retailers and resellers (collectively the "channel partners") which are based on written purchase authorizations.
-The Company's distribution agreements with its channel partners typically contain clauses for price protection and rights of return, resulting in the pricing for these transactions not being fixed or determinable.
-Accordingly, the Company defers product revenue and related costs of revenue on these sales until the title transfers to the end-customer.
-Revenue is recorded net of any sales-related and telecommunications taxes that are billed to customers.
+Product and other revenue is generated from the sale of on-premise appliances and end-point devices, including shipping and handling fees for the Company's direct customers, and to a lesser extent from porting fees that enable customers to transfer their existing phone numbers.
+The Company recognizes revenue from sales to direct end-customers and channel partners at the point in time that control transfers which is typically when it delivers the product or when all customer contractual provisions have been met, if any.
+The Company's distribution agreements with channel partners typically contain clauses for price protection and right of return.
+Therefore, the amount of product revenue recognized is adjusted for any variable consideration, such as expected returns and customer sales incentives as described in "Sales Allowances" below.